laravel/laravel/readme.md

 ```
 Go into `components.coffee` and duplicate the last line under views.
 Replace the relevant fields with links to your new view.
 Be sure to keep the `-view` at the end of the key!
 This differentiates your view from stand-alone elements.
 Next, go to the file `laravue.coffee` and again, duplicate the very last line.
 Replace the key with the name of your view.
 Your view should now be up and working!
 To test it out, go into `laravue.coffee` and on line 3, change the name of `currentView` to be your new view, again, keep the `-view`.
 To test it out, just go into a browser and refresh!

-If you have any questions just open an issue or contact me on twitter @rweas and I'll be glad to help!
+If you have any questions just open an issue or contact me on twitter @russweas and I'll be glad to help!
 ## Official Documentation

 Documentation for the framework can be found on the [Laravue website](http://laravue.github.io/docs).